The following information is provided for reference purposes only and should be used at your own risk!

 Installation of valve cover

-Apply thin layer of sealant at vanos and head matting junctions at top right and left of vanos (gasket sealant).
+Apply thin layer of 3Bond Drei Sealant (BS0SS) (www.beisansystems.com) at Vanos and head matting junctions at top right and left of Vanos (gasket sealant).

 Allow sealant to solidify for 2 minutes before mounting valve cover gasket.